Tanneries scandal

 Ouimet was reelected to his seat in the assembly in the general election that followed in 1875.
 Despite the outrage of the public over the affair, the provincial Conservatives were able to retain power, mainly because of the continuing support of the party by the Catholic clergy of the province.
 Later that year, judge Francis Godschall Johnson found no evidence of fraud or conspiracy.
-The commission investigating the affair did not comment on the guilt or innocence of any cabinet member but did recommend that the land exchange which had triggered the scandal be cancelled.
+The commission investigating the affair did not comment on the guilt or innocence of any cabinet member but recommended for the land exchange that had triggered the scandal to be cancelled.

-Although the scandal did not result in a change of the ruling party in the province, it did solidify the affiliation between the Catholic Church and the provincial Conservatives.
+Although the scandal did not result in a change of the ruling party in the province, it solidified the affiliation between the Catholic Church and the provincial Conservatives.